yobel47/Kos/README.md

 <a><img src="https://i.imgur.com/P1pNuCU.png" /></a>

+**Omah Kos.
+Seperti di rumah sendiri.**
-**Rent room for your own.
-Both for seeker and tenant.** This Android-based app is entirely well-written in Kotlin.
+This Android-based app is entirely well-written in Kotlin.
 Kalorieda is built using MVVM which makes it robust, flexible, and maintainable.
-This app was developed as a final project in SYNERGY.
+This app was developed as a final project in SYNRGY.

 ## Download
 Check out the [release page](https://github.com/yobel47/Kos/releases) and download the latest apk.